awslabs/data-on-eks/website/docs/gen-ai/inference/Mistral-7b-inf2.md

 Please refer to the [Model Card](https://replicate.com/mistralai/mistral-7b-instruct-v0.2/readme) for more detail.

 ## Deploying the Solution
-Let's get Mistral-7B-Instruct-v0.2 model up and running on Amazon EKS!
+Let's get `Mistral-7B-Instruct-v0.2` model up and running on Amazon EKS!
 In this section, we'll cover:

-- **Prerequisites**: Ensuring you have everything in place.
+- **Prerequisites**: Ensuring all necessary tools are installed before you begin.
-- **Infrastructure Setup**: Creating your EKS cluster and preparing it for deployment.
+- **Infrastructure Setup**: Creating your your EKS cluster and setting the stage for deployment.
 - **Deploying the Ray Cluster**: The core of your image generation pipeline, providing scalability and efficiency.
-- **Building the Gradio Web UI**: A user-friendly interface for interacting with Mistral 7B.
+- **Building the Gradio Web UI**: Creating a user-friendly interface for seamless interaction with the Mistral 7B model.

 <CollapsibleContent header={<h2><span>Prerequisites</span></h2>}>
 Before we begin, ensure you have all the prerequisites in place to make the deployment process smooth and hassle-free.